 Special thanks to Morrison Payne Funeral Home for your caring nature and professionalism, Encompass Hospice, and Dot Foods for flying me home so I could be there with him.
 And especially to my family for the never ending support to me and the around the clock care that they gave him in his final moments.
 I will be forever grateful to all.

-in memory of Moises Ortiz, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Moises Ortiz, please visit our floral store.